khartinger/mqtt4home/md/m4h502_Vue_Hello_VSC.md

    ?
 Choose a version of Vue.js that you want to start the project with 3.x ?
 Use class-style component syntax?
 No
    ?
 Use Babel alongside TypeScript (required for modern mode, auto-detected polyfills, transpiling JSX)?
 No ?
-Use history mode for router?
-(Requires proper server setup for index fallback in production) No ?
 Pick a linter / formatter config: ESLint + Standard config ?
 Pick additional lint features: Lint on save
    ?
 Where do you prefer placing config for Babel, ESLint, etc.?
 In dedicated config files